 5. Reduce and Remove Packaging

 Reducing and ultimately removing packaging from products, such as from bulk food items, is a lucrative way of minimizing the materials in circulation and ultimately the environmental impact of packaging.
 However, as was so beautifully demonstrated with the now-famous example of the shrink-wrapped cucumber, we should not exclude the purpose of packaging when we assess its environmental impact.
 If the packaging fails to fulfill its primary purpose of safeguarding the product’s quality, the product may go to waste, and the environmental impact of a wasted product is, in general, far higher than that of the avoided packaging material.

 Our suggestion: Keep working to reduce packaging material within the limits allowed by its purpose.
-And if, as with some initiatives, you start a new product line with reduced packaging and therefore reduced product shelf-life, loudly communicate it to customers and continue to help them understand the reasoning behind the changes to make sure that the net benefits outweigh the drawbacks.
-Life-cycle thinking, as always, helps.
+And if, as with some initiatives, you start a new product line with reduced packaging and therefore reduce product shelf life, communicate it to customers and continue to help them understand the reasoning behind the changes to make sure that the net benefits outweigh the drawbacks.
+Life cycle thinking, as always, helps.

 6. Shift to Mono-Materials

 Laminates and composite packaging from multiple materials constitute one of the biggest hurdles to achieving recyclability (not recycling itself, for which the biggest problem is collection and infrastructure).
-So manufacturers have made considerable effort to shift to mono-material packaging (laminates included).
-The risk here is that mono-material solutions can end up decidedly heavier and bulkier than their composite alternatives and may need other additives.
-The reason is simple, companies use aluminum layers in laminates because of their insulative properties that—when replaced by plastics or paper—require thicker layers and, ultimately, also more mass.
+Manufacturers have made considerable efforts to shift to mono-material packaging (laminates included).
+The risk here is that mono-material solutions can end up heavier and bulkier than their composite alternatives and may need other additives.
+The reason is simple: Companies use aluminum layers in laminates because of their insulative properties that—when replaced by plastics or paper—require thicker layers and, ultimately, also more mass.

 7. Increase Recycled Content